A Constant-Factor Approximation for Directed Latency: Existence of a good LP solution (Proof of )

 We will now construct a walk $P$ on $V \cup \{s,\target\} \cup \roots$ that starts in $s$ and ends in $\target$ and is based on $\OPT$.
 We construct $P$ step by step following the time-intervals $I^*_i$.
 Let $i \in [q^*]$.
 Assume that we already constructed $P$ for the first $i-1$ time-intervals. \begin{itemize} \item If $I^*_i$ is not a tour-interval, we extend $P$ by the subpath of $P^*_i$ that is not yet in $P$.
 Note this subpath could be empty in which case we go to the next time-interval. \item If $I^*_i$ is a tour-interval, let $u$ denote the current endpoint of $P$.
 Moreover, let $u^*_i\in V(\group^*_i)$ be the first vertex on $P^*_i$ not yet in $P$, and let $w^*_i\in V(\group^*_{i+1})$ be the vertex with largest latency in $\OPT$ that certifies $i\in A^*_{\textnormal{tour}}$.
 We extend $P$ by adding $(u,r^*_i)$, $(r^*_i,u^*_i)$, $P^*[u^*_i,w^*_i]$, $(w^*_i,r^*_i)$ in this order.
 See \cref{fig: proof of good path} for an illustration of this construction. \end{itemize} In both cases, let $P_i$ denote this extension of $P$.

 Finally, extend $P$ by adding an edge to $\target$.
 Clearly, $P$ visits all vertices in $V$.
 We will show that we can embed $P$ in $G_T$.
-More precisely, there is a walk $P_T$ in $G_T$ so that \begin{itemize} \item $P$ and $P_T$ are of same length $\ell$, \item for each $j \in [\ell]$, we have $u=v$ for the $j$'th vertex $u$ in $P$ and the $j$'th vertex $(v,t)$ in $P_T$, and \item the sub-walk $P_i$ of $P$ is embedded into $I^*_i$. \end{itemize} Such an embedding $P_T$ indeed exists by the following claim.
+More precisely, there is a walk $P_T$ in $G_T$ so that \begin{itemize} \item for each $j \in [\ell]$, we have $u=v$ for the $j$'th vertex $u$ in $P$ and the $j$'th vertex $(v,t)$ in $P_T$, and \item the sub-walk $P_i$ of $P$ is embedded into $I^*_i$. \end{itemize} Such an embedding $P_T$ indeed exists by the following claim.

 \begin{claim} For each $i \in [q^*]$, we have $c(P_i) < t^*_i - t^*_{i-1}=19\cdot \maxlatrounded(\group_{i+1})$. \end{claim} \begin{proof} We first consider the case that $i \ge 2$ and $I^*_{i-1}$ and $I^*_i$ are tour-intervals.
 Note that in this case, the endpoint $u$ of $P_{i-1}$ equals $r^*_{i-1}$.
 Let $v$ be an arbitrary vertex in $V(\group^*_{i-1})$.
 Then,